lukeed/regexparam/readme.md

 * Optional Parameters (`/:title?`, `/books/:title?`, `/books/:genre/:title?`)
 * Wildcards (`*`, `/books/*`, `/books/:genre/*`)

 Lastly, please note that while this route-parser is not slow, you should use [`matchit`](https://github.com/lukeed/matchit#benchmarks) or [`trouter`](https://github.com/lukeed/trouter) if performance is of critical importance.
-This is epsecially true for backend/server scenarios!
+This is especially true for backend/server scenarios!

 This module exposes two module definitions: